Best Oculus Quest 2 controller alternatives 2022

 Reasons to avoid

 Did you know you can use a mouse and keyboard with the Quest 2?
-The Meta team made the Apple Magic Keyboard and Logitech K830 visible via passthrough, so you can see the keys on your desk while in virtual reality.
-While the Logitech is a great keyboard it also frequently sells out, whereas Apple's popular, minimalist keyboard isn't going anywhere.
+The Meta team's always adding more and more keyboards and mice to the list of supported devices with each Quest update.
+The Apple Magic Keyboard and some of Logitech's keyboards are supported and visible in VR via passthrough, so you can see the keys on your desk while in virtual reality.
+Logitech makes great keyboards, but its Quest-supported offerings tend to sell out pretty quickly, whereas Apple's popular, minimalist keyboard isn't going anywhere.

 Sure, it's not technically a controller, but it's worth mentioning here because you can use it with Quest 2 apps like Horizon Workrooms and Virtual Desktop.
-Meta is pushing the Quest as a "work" device, but you can use a keyboard casually for chatting with friends on Messenger or for playing Steam games with keyboard controls.
-Yes, you can play non-VR games in-headset if you want!
+Meta's been pushing the Quest as a "work" device, but you can still use a keyboard casually for chatting with friends on Messenger or for playing Steam games with keyboard controls since you can play non-VR games in-headset if you want!

 Your hands